marcglasberg/async-redux-react/README.md

 State management solutions can sometimes overwhelm with the complexity of concepts you have to grasp and the significant knowledge overhead needed to navigate the pitfalls.
 **Async Redux** is the opposite:
-There's no need to be super clever just to make them work.
+There's no need to be super clever to make things work.

 [Compare it with Redux Toolkit, TanStack Query, Zustand and Mobx](https://asyncredux.com/react/category/comparisons).